dracarys20/cloud/README.md

 - Resource(IAM User) - arn:aws:iam:us-east-1:123456789012:user/David

 Relational database, the data is stored in a predifined structed format like tables.
 The relationship between the tables are established using keys. verticle scaling.
 MySQL, Oracle
+- Online Transaction Processing (OLTP) database system refers to transaction oriented applications that are frequently writing and changing data (e-commerce).
+Amazon RDS
+- Online Analytical Processing (OLAP) database system is typically the domain of data warehouses and refers to reporting or analyzing large data sets.
+Amazon Redshift (data wharehouse)

 Non-relational database, the data is stored in various structured formats like graph, file based.
 Horizantal scaling.
 MongoDB, Neo4j